 Who Where are we now?
 Where do we want to be?
-Actions/recommendations By who?
-D/deaf disabled and neurodivergent people A small group of active disabled professionals are engaged and visible at the board/sector level.
-Many disabled professionals on A larger pool of confident talent understands the nuanced discussion about lived experience and professional skills knowledge of disability-related issues.
-Individual support, including coaching, mentoring, buddying and 'intelligent networking' opportunities, by those already engaged in governance.
-Clore Leadership boards are not visible/vocal but appear in ACE data.
-'I prefer not to.'
-The talent pool doesn't reflect Conversion of interest into active engagement with boards.
-Developing Your Governance Practice (GYGP) resources similar to ACE DYCP to allow disabled people to develop their influencing skills.
-UK Arts Councils the % of the working-age population of disabled people.
-Improved statistics recorded by ACE showing a proportional representation.
-Clarity for disabled people where board opportunities are Clore Leadership and Arts Professional Access costs prohibit engagement.
-Access to Work (ATW) doesn't cover voluntary activity.
-Therefore, individuals or organisations have to cover expenses.
-In discussion with the Charity Commission, paid roles for disabled people.
-Some do this via advisory group activity.
-Ability to use Access to Work funds to support advertised - 'Trustee Tuesday.'
-Campaign to get Access to Work to recognise benefits of board involvement and support access costs.
-UK Arts Councils, Charity Commission, Government Imposter syndrome negatively affects the desire of some disabled people to engage.
+Actions/recommendation s By who?
+D/deaf A small group of A larger pool of Individual support, Clore Leadership disabled and active disabled confident talent including coaching, neurodivergent professionals are understands the mentoring, buddying and people engaged and visible at the board/sector nuanced discussion about lived experience 'intelligent networking' opportunities, by those level. and professional skills already engaged in knowledge of disability- governance.
+UK Arts Councils Many disabled related issues.
+Davidania a Varr professionals on boards are not Conversion of interest Developing Your Governance Practice visible/vocal but into active engagement (GYGP) resources similar appear in ACE data. with boards. to ACE DYCP to allow Clore Leadership 'I prefer not to.' disabled people to and Arts • Improved statistics develop their influencing Professional The talent pool recorded by ACE skills. doesn't reflect the % showing a proportional of the working-age population of representation.
+Clarity for disabled people where board UK Arts Councils, Charity disabled people.
+In discussion with the opportunities are Commission, Charity Commission, advertised - 'Trustee Government Access costs prohibit paid roles for disabled Tuesday.' engagement.
+Access people.
+Some do this to Work (ATW) via advisory group Campaign to get Access doesn't cover activity. to Work to recognise voluntary activity. benefits of board Wider social Therefore, individuals Ability to use Access to involvement and support justice campaign or organisations have Work funds to support access costs. to cover expenses.
+Imposter syndrome negatively affects the desire of some disabled people to engage.
 Poor welcome from the wider cultural sector.
-Wider social justice campaign Continued stigma and disablism.
+Continued stigma and disablism.
 The insidious effect of ableism.
+Lack of resources from the wider cultural sector.